githubnext/copilot-workspace-user-manual/vscode.md

 | <img src="https://raw.githubusercontent.com/microsoft/vscode-codicons/refs/heads/main/src/icons/add.svg"  width="24px" style="background-color:white;"> | Add File to Plan | Adds the file to the plan, but makes no revisions to it. | Editor actions (upper-right), `...` context menu. |

+## Known Limitations

+1. As outlined above, you need to use the web UI for the following as they are not yet available in VS Code:
+    1. Starting a new session
+    1. Edits to the task/specification/brainstorming
+    1. Creating a PR from a session
+1. File syncing status does not cross open windows.
+So if you have multiple windows for the same folder (and repository) open, and each are syncing, you can end up transmitting or applying same file contents multiple times and fail to apply updates.
+To avoid this, either use a single window for a given repository, or do not start file syncing for more than one.
+1. The sessions list will only show sessions that would also show up in the web's session list.
+For example, it excludes archived sessions or sessions that include a task but nothing else.
+However, as long as the session is in the web UI, you'll be able to click on the "Open in VS Code" button to open it in VS Code.